Registered Membership for Established Members G10+

 - Be a current G10+ NZILA member.

 If you are attending the Registration Interview in 2024 please advise email@example.com to register your interest.
 An application form will need to be completed by September (date TBC)

 The interviews will be held in November 2024 with the dates yet to be confirmed.

 - the endorsement of two NZILA Registered Landscape Architects (500 word citation from Sponsor);

 - summary of professional experience - a CV or 3-page resume;

 - Portfolio summarising practice experience (including NZ experience) - 30MB maximum file size;

-- CPD Plan and evidence of 15 points of CPD covering a period of 45 weeks prior to application;
+- Evidence of 15 points of CPD covering a period of 45 weeks prior to application;

 An invoice for the Application fee of $499 + gst will be issued on receipt of the application.